Constraining coronal heating: employing Bayesian analysis techniques to improve the determination of solar atmospheric plasma parameters: Statistical Methods

 An alternative way of making model comparison is by using the Akaike Information Criterion (AIC) proposed by \inlinecite{ak74} and the Bayesian Information Criterion (BIC) proposed by \inlinecite{sc78}.
 The former proposes to choose the model that minimizes

 whereas the latter chooses the model that minimizes

 where $n$ in this case will be the number of the observed data points.
-AIC tends to be biased in favor of more complicated models, as the log-likelihood tends to increase faster than the number of parameters.
-BIC tends to favor simpler models than those chosen by AIC.
-In the special case that we are dealing with a symmetric likelihood function (\emph{e.g.} Gaussian distribution) maximising the likelihood function would be like minimizng the $\chi^2$ statistic.
+AIC tends to be biased in favour of more complicated models, as the log-likelihood tends to increase faster than the number of parameters.
+BIC tends to favour simpler models than those chosen by AIC.
+Also BIC asymptotically provides the same results with Bayes factors and is considered as a crude approximation of Bayes factors.
+In the special case that we are dealing with a symmetric likelihood function (\emph{e.g.} Gaussian distribution) maximizing the likelihood function would be like minimizng the $\chi^2$ statistic.
 Thus, in the following we will also employ these tests.